SharaawyMohamed/Airbnb-Project/README.md

-# **Airbnb Project Clone**
+# **Airbnb Clone Backend Project**

 ## **Overview**
-This is a backend-focused project replicating key functionalities of Airbnb.
-Built using **.NET Core 8**, it emphasizes clean architecture, real-time notifications, and scalability.
-The application provides features such as property listings, booking management, and user authentication.
+This project is a **backend implementation of an Airbnb Clone**, designed to replicate core functionalities of the Airbnb platform.
+Built with **.NET Core 8**, it focuses on clean architecture, scalability, and real-time communication.
+It provides seamless features for user authentication, property listings, booking management, and notification services.

+Whether you’re a developer exploring modern .NET practices or a stakeholder looking for a robust solution, this project demonstrates best practices, including **CQRS**, **Dependency Injection**, and real-time notifications with **SignalR**.

 ---